DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 ### Controlling the token supply

-The total supply of PAXG is backed by gold held in professional vaults in London, under the custody of Paxos.
+The total supply of GTSG is backed by gold held in professional vaults in <Final Location of Vaulting TBD based on partnerships>, under the custody of <FCC/Trust name TBD later>.

 There is a single `supplyController` address that can mint and burn the token based on the actual movement of gold in and out of the reserve based on requests for the purchase, conversion and redemption of PAXG.